thesecretlab/diary/Steps.md

 5. Control-drag from the new Camera button to the new view controller, and create a new Push segue.
 Name the segue 'showPhoto'.
 6. Set the title of the new view controller to 'Photo'.

+Next, we'll set up the interface of this new view controller.

+1. Drag in a Bar Button Item, and put it at the top-right of the navigation bar.
+Set its Identifier to Trash.
+2. Drag in a Toolbar.
+Change the Title of the existing button to Take Photo.
+Drag a Flexible Space in and put it at the left hand side (so that the Take Photo button is placed at the right.)
+3. Drag in a Label.
+Change its title to 'No Photo'.
+Change its font to System Bold 24pt, and change its color to Light Grey (it's one of the system colors.)
+4. Drag in another Label.
+Change its title to "Tap Take Photo to take a new photo."
+Change its font to System 17pt, and change its color to Light Grey.
+Change the number of lines to 0, and resize it so that the text is on two lines of roughly equal length.
+Place it under the larger label.
+5. Select both labels, and position them so that they're centered in the screen.
+6. Drag in an Image View.
+Make it fill the screen.
+Change its mode to Aspect Fit.
+Make sure that the image is above the labels (check the Outline pane to be sure.)